 What is a Day Bed with trundle?

 A trundle is the term used for a low wheeled bed that is stored under a standard bed, they can be used for guests and are perfect for children’s sleepovers.
-An additional mattress needs to be purchased for the trundle if you are intending to use it as a spare bed – or you could opt use it as one large storage drawer without the addition of a mattress.
+An additional mattress needs to be purchased for the trundle if you are intending to use it as a spare bed – or you could opt to use it as one large storage drawer without the addition of a mattress.
 Day beds with trundles are ideal for increasing your capacity to comfortably put up multiple guests for the night and are space saving thanks to their nifty design of being housed under the bed when not in use.
-A pop-up trundle bed as featured here with the Versailles Daybed can be raised to meet the height of the normal bed, creating a larger sleeping area side by side.
+A pop-up trundle bed as featured with the Vox Evolve Ottoman Day Bed can be raised to meet the height of the normal bed, creating a larger sleeping area side by side.

 Another important consideration when buying a day bed will be the material it’s made from.
 Lets take a look at the different options available: